aabccd021/tiny-cookie-session/README.md

 1. The attacker steals a cookie, and the user never uses the session again (inactive).
 2. The attacker steals a cookie, and somehow (forcefully) logs out the user.

-These cases cannot be mitigated unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).
+These cases cannot be mitigated unless the user has some way to prove their identity, as is done with Device Bound Session Credentials (DBSC).

 #### If the user is inactive after the cookie is stolen